tatwan/advanced_machine_learning/activities/mlops/MLflow Demo Notebook.md

 4. **Compare Runs** - Select multiple runs and click "Compare" to see side-by-side comparisons
 5. **Model Registry** - Registered models with versions and stages

-### Tips:

-- Use filters to find specific runs
-- Sort by metrics to find best models
-- Create scatter plots to visualize parameter vs metric relationships
-- Download artifacts directly from the UI

-## Dataset

-The notebook uses the **Iris dataset** from scikit-learn, a classic dataset for classification tasks:
-- **150 samples** of iris flowers
-- **4 features**: sepal length, sepal width, petal length, petal width
-- **3 classes**: setosa, versicolor, virginica

-This simple dataset allows students to focus on learning MLflow concepts without complexity.

-## Key Features of This Notebook

-✅ **Beginner-friendly** - Assumes no prior MLflow knowledge
-✅ **Comprehensive** - Covers all major MLflow features
-✅ **Hands-on** - Real code examples you can run
-✅ **Best practices** - Industry-standard workflows
-✅ **Troubleshooting** - Solutions to common issues
-✅ **Self-contained** - All instructions included
-✅ **Visual** - Includes plots and artifacts logging

-## What's New (2025 Update)

-- ✨ Added autologging examples (easiest way to use MLflow)
-- ✨ Model loading and inference section
-- ✨ Querying experiments programmatically
-- ✨ Comprehensive best practices guide
-- ✨ Troubleshooting section with common issues
-- ✨ Fixed MLflow UI access issues (127.0.0.1 vs localhost)
-- ✨ Enhanced hyperparameter tuning with nested runs
-- ✨ Real artifact examples (confusion matrices, JSON, reports)
-- ✨ Quick reference cheat sheet

-## For Instructors

-This notebook is designed to be:
-- **Taught in 60-90 minutes** with live coding
-- **Self-study friendly** for students to complete on their own
-- **Adaptable** - Easy to modify for specific use cases
-- **Production-ready** - Teaches real-world MLOps practices

-Students should have basic Python and machine learning knowledge before starting.

 ## Model Serving (Advanced)